 Sakharov’s papers document his campaign to limit the testing and proliferation of nuclear weapons, his human rights activities, and his influential role in the development of perestroika, a movement to restructure the Soviet economic and political system.
 The papers also contain extensive material on Sakharov's scientific career and his personal life.

 His human rights activities, however, are the organizing principle behind the Sakharov Archives, which seeks to document the activities of those involved in the Soviet Union’s human rights movement.

 The collections comprising the archives were transferred to Harvard from Brandeis University in 2004, the gift of Elena Bonner.
 The Sakharov Archives are jointly administered by Houghton Library and the Davis Center for Russian and Eurasian Studies.

 The Harvard collection is complemented, and partially duplicated, by materials in the Andrei Sakharov Archive in Moscow.
-Descriptive guides for the Moscow collection are available both in English and Russian.

 Collections in Harvard's Sakharov Archives